-Safe/sick time is paid based on the Employee's straight time pay rate in effect at the time the safe/sick time is taken.
+Safe/sick time is paid based on the Employee's regular pay rate in effect at the time the safe/sick time is taken, or the minimum wage, whichever is greater.
 Safe/sick time is not considered time worked for the purpose of calculating overtime for the week in which the safe/sick time was taken.
 Employees will not receive overtime pay for safe/sick leave.